theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![DextLabEx6](/images/1Homicide/goonies.jpg)

 *For more details, ask your best friend Google about "How really works Encoding?
 What is URL Percent Encoding?
 What are the types of Encoding?
 What is Internal and External encoding?
-What is the Character_set_client Variable and how does it work?
+What is the "Character_set_client" Variable and how does it work?
 Are there any other vulnerable Encoding Charset?
 Is UTF8 vulnerable?*

 ### SQLi Evade Sanitizing/Escapes Functions Client Side

-I had arrived at the 4rd Chamber.
-The need to kill increased room after room.
-Still 3 Rooms and The Dark Passenger will be satisfied.
+I had arrived at the 4rd Room.
+The need to kill increased Room after Room.
+Still 3 Rooms and *The Dark Passenger* will be satisfied.

 The 4rd Room allowed to choose the desired *Encoding Charset*, by executing the "SET NAME CHARSET" Query, under the curtains.
-The "SET NAME CHARSET" Query, directly on the Client Side, allows you to set/modify the type of Encoding used/expected for the data sent from the client side to the Server for the current connection, as shown in the figure:
+The "SET NAME CHARSET" Query, directly on the Client Side, allows you to set/modify the type of Encoding used/expected for the data sent from the Client Side to the Server for the current connection, as shown in the figure:

  ![DextLab12dext](/images/1Homicide/dextLab12.png)